Vinayak-VG/My-Projects/Computer_Vision_Projects/Generative_Adversarial_Networks-GAN/StackGAN/README.md

 ### Conditioning Augmentation

 If we have fewer Text-Image pairs then there is a high chance that GAN models can collapse.
-To prevent this, the authors increase the dataset and hence encourages robustness to small disturbances
+To prevent this, the authors use Conditioning Augmentation which encourages robustness to small disturbances

 We use 2 fully connected layers, with the input as the text embedding and the output as the vector of the mean(μ0) and variance(σ0).
 Now we find the text conditioning variable cˆ0 by   c^0 = μ0 + σ0*ε, where ε is sampled from a normal distribution of mean = 0 and variance = 1.